benmerckx/monsoon/README.md

 ### Usage

-It is recommended to import the Monsoon classes with `using Monsoon;` at the top of your module.
-All routing methods are implemented as macros and will not properly function without `using`.
+You can import all relevant classes with `using Monsoon;`.

 # Routing